Below, we answer a few of the most frequently asked questions we receive.

 As members of the Black diaspora, we share a collective history and similar mandate with other like-minded community-based organizations, however, NACCA operates as an independent entity according to the dynamics of our community and the corresponding needs of the people we serve.

 What do you mean by an anti-oppression and anti-black racism?

 We believe that there are present-day institutional policies, structures, practices and behaviors that are specifically aimed at the people of African descent which are discriminatory and which comes out of our distinct historical experience of slavery and colonialism.
 These practices create attitudes and beliefs that are upheld to protect the power structure of institutions and often appear as invisible.
 The effect on the people of African descent encompasses a range of experiences of trauma, hardship and inequality that we experience on a daily basis.
-This is the understanding that an anti-black racism and anti-oppression analysis underscores.
+Although Canada prides itself on being a multicultural society, we know that marginalization and isolation of the "other" is pervasive and show up in virulent forms in various sectors of our community and country.
+This is the understanding that an anti-Black racism and anti-oppression analysis underscores.